-The Na’vi of Pandora are a peaceful people.
+The Na’vi of Pandora are peaceful people.
 They believe all life is sacred and should be honoured.
 This includes paying respect to the plants and animals that are harvested or killed to provide sustenance.
 Does this remind you of something?
 How about the hunting rituals of the North American indigenous peoples?
-Many nations in the region from arctic circle to the Gulf of Mexico performed ceremonies celebrating the spirit of the animal they were about to hunt.
+Many nations in the region from the arctic circle to the Gulf of Mexico performed ceremonies celebrating the spirit of the animal they were about to hunt.
 3

 Over and above these ceremonies are those that date back to Palaeolithic times and the hunting rituals performed by early humans.
-Palaeolithic art includes a kind of hunting magic which was practiced prior to and after hunts.
+Paleolithic art includes a kind of hunting magic which was practiced prior to and after hunts.
 However, interpretation of western European Palaeolithic cave art as shamanistic hunting magic is not universal.
 4 The second message then is:

 All life is sacred, including those we rely on to provide us with the sustenance we need to maintain our lives.

 Avatar brings us the Na’vi from Pandora who are a people born with nerve endings growing from their heads and braided into what looks like hair.
 This braid is called a ‘queue’ and they use the nerve endings to bond with animal life on Pandora.
 This bonding is called ‘Tsahaylu’.
 It is a permanent bond that is formed for mutual benefit.
 The Na’vi are able to ride or fly on the backs of the ‘Pa’li’ or ‘Ikran’ (Direhorse or Mountain Banshee)5.

 The bond can also be made with the “Soul Tree” so that the Na’vi are able to commune with “Eywa” their deity.
 In this complex ecosystem, the Na’vi understand that all of the flora and fauna on the planet, including them, are connected to a central all-encompassing spiritual existence.
 This is a reminder that: